Rose-painting: History in Norway

 A plate with rosemaling on black background.

 Rosemaled items are also of great interest to tourists, who can buy items from shops and museums throughout Norway.
 Cheaper rosemaled objects are mass-produced with the use of stencils, while more expensive hand-painted items are individual works of art, and can therefore be quite expensive.
-Rosemaled objects raange from bowls, vases, to chests, jewelry boxes, and larger pieces of furniture.
+Rosemaled objects range from bowls, vases, to chests, jewelry boxes, and larger pieces of furniture.
 It is not only tourists that are interested in rosemaled items however, as rose-painting remains a national symbol of Norway, and is still popular.

 Modern rose-painted designs hold many similarities to historic rose-painting in Norway.
 Some artists still follow traditional design when rose-painting, while others have adapted the traditional styles to create something new.
 Since rosemaling in Norwegian simply means "decorative painting," there are often many other designs included beyond the traditional floral depictions.
 Designs can involve agricultural landscapes, scenes from historical events, life in rural areas, scenes from children's stories, fairytales, and more.
 More and more styles have emerged beyond the famous Telemark, Hallingdal, and Rogaland styles.
 Many of these styles were brought to America by Norwegian immigrants, as described in the history in America section below.
 Rose-painting is considered by many Norwegians as a way to keep a shared identity and culture among their entire nation.

 While shops and museums will most likely contain rose-paintings from all areas of Norway, rose-painting is currently most prominent in the southern parts of Norway.
 In specific, the regions Telemark and Hallingdal are booming with this folk art.
 Regardless of being most popular in the southern region of Norway, however, the rose-paintings still do vary quite decently from city to city.
 This is why the styles have always been regionalized and regionally named.
 For instance, Telemark tends to produce rose-painting with a more exaggerated and ornate style.
 It follows an 18th-century French influence and inspiration.
 Hallingdal, on the other hand, produces its own style of work.
 These artists, unlike many others, tend to prefer selling their work privately rather than within shops.